Brady Haran: The Unmade Podcast

 In August 2017, Haran launched The Unmade Podcast along with co-host Tim Hein, a close friend of Haran.
 The podcast features a discussion between the two about "ideas for podcasts that they will never make".
 Most episodes last for approximately 40–75 minutes and each host is given the opportunity to pitch two podcast ideas in total.
 Hein and Haran then proceed to discuss these ideas in a light-hearted and often comedic manner.
 Along with the regular episodes, the podcast also has occasional 'special episodes'.
 These are usually, but not always, an opportunity for the hosts to attempt to actually create a podcast from an idea previously put forward on the show.
 A notable exception to this was the Antarctica special episode which departed from the usual format for Haran to discuss his recent visit to Antarctica with Hein.
 As of December 2020, there have been twenty special episodes including the Antarctica special.

 The Numberphile Podcast

 In November 2018, Haran launched The Numberphile Podcast, in which he speaks with various mathematicians in a longer-form version than the YouTube channel.
 Unlike with his others, Haran is the sole host of this podcast.

+Younglings

+In January 2023, Haran launched the podcast Younglings with his wife Kylie Pentelow, journalist Amanda Knox, and her husband Christopher Robinson.
+The podcast focuses on the two couples' experience with parenthood, as well as advice for new parents.

 Personal life

-Brady Haran lives near Bristol, UK.
-His wife is Kylie Pentelow, with whom he has a son.
+Haran lives near Bristol in the UK.
+He is married to journalist and TV news presenter Kylie Pentelow, with whom he has a son.